Malappuram district: Urban structure

 The Malappuram Urban Agglomeration (UA) is the 4th most populous UA in the state.
 Malappuram is placed 25th in the list of most populous urban agglomerations in India.
 The total urban population of the entire district is 44.18% of district's population.
 The metropolitan area of Malappuram includes Abdu Rahiman Nagar, Alamkode, Ariyallur, Chelembra, Cheriyamundam, Cherukavu, Edappal, Irimbiliyam, Kalady, Kannamangalam, Kodur, Kondotty, Koottilangadi, Kottakkal, Kuttippuram, Manjeri, Maranchery, Moonniyur, Naduvattom, Nannambra, Neduva, Oorakam, Othukkungal, Pallikkal Bazar, Parappur, Perumanna, Peruvallur, Ponnani, Ponmundam, Tanalur, Tenhipalam, Thalakkad, Thennala, Tirunavaya, Tirur, Tirurangadi, Trikkalangode, Triprangode, Valanchery, Vazhayur, and Vengara.

 Religions

 The areas that come under the Malappuram district have been multi-ethnic and multi-religious since the early medieval period.
 The centuries of trade across the Arabian Sea has given Malappuram a cosmopolitan population.
 Religions practised in district include Islam, Hinduism, Christianity, and other minor religions.
 Malappuram is one of the two districts with a Muslim majority in South India, the other being Lakshadweep district.
-Most of Christians in the district are descendants of Saint Thomas Christians who migrated from Northern Travancore to Malabar in the 20th century (Malabar Migration).
+Most of the Christians of the district are descendants of Saint Thomas Christians who migrated from Northern Travancore to Malabar in the 20th century (Malabar Migration).
 The Malankara Orthodox Christians in the districts are represented by the Malabar Diocese which currently covers 85 parishes.
 The largest parish of the Malankara Orthodox Church in Malappuram is Saint George Orthodox Church in Chungathara, the place of Malabar's largest annual Orthodox Christian convention attended by tens of thousands of Malankara Orthodox Christians annually.